yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 ## Releases

-`release.py` builds every catalogue entry and writes one zip per published config, each holding only what that config references. `.github/workflows/release.yml` runs it on a `v*` tag and uploads the result.
-Expect roughly 6 MB per zip and about 1 GB in total; 164 of the 179 are distinct, the rest are entries whose coordinates produce identical output.
+Every EFI in this repository carries the same binaries; only the `config.plist` differs, and OpenCore loads nothing the config does not name.
+So `release.py` writes two files rather than 179:

+    EFI-base.zip    6.4 MB   the EFI folder, everything but OC/config.plist
+    configs.zip     0.8 MB   one config.plist per published config

+7 MB against the gigabyte that 179 near-identical folders would have cost.
+A user extracts the base, copies their `.plist` into `EFI/OC/config.plist`, and that is the whole assembly. `.github/workflows/release.yml` runs it on a `v*` tag.

+`build.py` still produces a single trimmed EFI holding only what one config references - that is the right shape for one machine, just not for a release.

 ## Known non-minimality